Ender's Game: Plot

 Ender, now ten years old, is promoted to Command School.
-After some preliminary battles in the simulator, he is introduced to Mazer Rackham, a hero from the Formic war who saw key patterns in the Formic behavior.
+After some preliminary battles in the simulator, he is introduced to Mazer Rackham, a hero from the First and Second Invasions who saw key patterns in the bugger behavior.
 Ender participates in space combat simulations created and controlled by Mazer.
-As the skirmishes become harder, he is joined by some of his friends from the Battle School as sub-commanders.
-Despite this, Ender becomes depressed by the battles, his isolation, and by the way Mazer treats him.
+As the fighting becomes harder, he is joined by some of his friends from the Battle School as sub-commanders.
+Ender grows depressed by the battles, his isolation, and the way Mazer treats him.

-For his final test, under observation by I.F.'s commanders, Ender finds his fleet far outnumbered by Formic ships surrounding their homeworld.
-Hoping to earn himself expulsion from the school for his ruthlessness, he sacrifices his entire fleet to fire a Molecular Disruption Device at the planet.
-The Device destroys the planet and the surrounding Formic fleet.
-He is shocked to hear the I.F. commanders cheering in celebration.
-Mazer informs Ender that the "simulations" he has been fighting were real battles, directing human spacecraft against Formic fleets via an ansible, and that Ender has won the war.
-Despite Graff congratulating him, Ender becomes more depressed, realizing that he has committed genocide and become just like his brother.
+For his final test, under observation by I.F.'s commanders, Ender finds his fleet far outnumbered by bugger ships surrounding their homeworld.
+He sacrifices his entire fleet to fire a Molecular Disruption Device at the planet.
+The Device destroys the planet and paralyzes the surrounding bugger fleet.
+The commanders cheer and celebrate.
+Mazer informs Ender that the "simulations" were real battles, directing human spacecraft against bugger fleets via an ansible and that Ender has won the war.
+Ender realizes that he has committed xenocide and become just like Peter, additionally learning about the deaths of Stilson and Bonzo.

-Ender spends several weeks isolated before recovering.
-He learns that war has broken out on Earth.
 Ender and Valentine join a group of space colonists.
 On their new planet, Ender becomes the colony's governor.
-He discovers a structure that matches the simulation of the giant game from Battle School, and inside finds the dormant egg of a Formic queen.
-The queen telepathically communicates to Ender that before the first Formic war, they had assumed humans were a non-sentient race, for want of collective consciousness, but realized their mistake too late.
-Instead, she had reached out to Ender to draw him here and requests that he take the egg to a new planet for the Formics to colonize.
+He discovers a structure that matches the simulation of the giant game from Battle School and inside finds the dormant egg of a queen.
+The bugger queen telepathically communicates to Ender that before the First Invasion, they had assumed humans were a non-sentient race, for want of collective consciousness, but realized their mistake too late.
+Instead, she had reached out to Ender to draw him here and requested that he take the egg to a new planet for the buggers to colonize.

 Ender takes the egg and, with information from the queen, writes The Hive Queen under the alias "Speaker for the Dead".
-Peter, now the leader of Earth and age 77 with a failing heart, recognizes Ender as the author of The Hive Queen.
+Peter, now the leader of Earth and 77 with heart failure, recognizes Ender as the author of The Hive Queen.
 He asks Ender to write a book about him, which Ender titles The Hegemon.
 The combined works create a new type of funeral, in which the Speaker for the Dead tells the whole and unapologetic story of the deceased, adopted by many on Earth and its colonies.
-Ender and Valentine leave the colony and travel to many other worlds, looking for a safe place to establish the unborn Hive Queen.
+Ender and Valentine leave the colony and travel to other worlds, looking for a safe place to establish the unborn Hive Queen.